 20. Stroll on the Boardwalk at Tanner Springs Park

-Tanner Springs Park is just 2 blocks away from the bustling Jamison Square and they are connected by a wooden boardwalk.
+Tanner Springs Park is just two blocks away from the bustling Jamison Square and they are connected by a wooden boardwalk.
 This park is less of a kid-friendly park and is better for a calming afternoon stroll.
 There is a peaceful waterscape and an urban wetland with benches throughout.

 21. Drink and Cruise on a BrewCycle Tour

 If you want to have a fun, boozy afternoon and meet some new friends, consider booking a BrewCycle tour through town!
 It’s a giant multi-person bicycle of sorts with a table to hold your beverage of choice.
-It’s a 2-hour tour with 2 brewpub stops.
+It’s a 2-hour tour with two brewpub stops.
 It’s impossible not to have a blast!

 22. Take it to the Water